[REVEALED] Greek Foods That Start With M

 Myzithra cheese, a versatile and crumbly cheese, holds a special place in Greek cuisine.
 Made from either sheep or goat milk, this cheese adds a distinctive tanginess to various dishes.
 Whether grated over pasta or sprinkled on salads, Myzithra cheese enhances the overall culinary experience, embodying the essence of Greek dairy craftsmanship.

-See also [REVEALED] Sweet Foods That Start With U
+See also Candy That Starts With J

 6. Moustokouloura